 Science is, without a doubt, the best methodology available to humankind to figure out how the world works.
-Every piece of research done within the framework of modern scientific method goes through several rounds of reviews by other specialists in a given field to ensure that all of the work has been done in objective manner and no bias has been introduced.
-Researchers who don’t follow the rules dictated by the modern scientific method quickly lose their reputation and become unemployable within their fields.
+Every piece of research done within the framework of science goes through several rounds of reviews by other experts.
+This is done to ensure that all of the work has been done in an objective manner with no bias.
+Researchers who don’t follow the rules dictated by the modern scientific method quickly lose their reputation and become unemployable within their industry.

 This, however, doesn’t mean that every scientific research is completely objective.
 And I am not even talking about outright scientific fraud, such as debunked research that concluded that vaccines cause Autism.
 There are instances where researchers follow all the prescribed rules, but what they present to the public is not how things are in reality.
-At best, such manipulations of scientific principles does not help anyone outside of the team that did the research and, at worst, it can actually reinforce unhelpful beliefs in the society and reduce quality of people’s lives.
+At best, such manipulations of scientific principles do not help anyone outside of the team that did the research.
+At worst, it can actually reinforce unhelpful beliefs in society and reduce the quality of people’s lives.

 Let’s now go into the details to see how such misdeeds happen.
-I hope that, after reading this, you will know what to look out for and will not be easily manipulated into trusting somebody with perceived objectivity credentials when they are trying to impose some sort of hidden agenda on you.
+I hope that, after reading this, you will know what to look out for.
+You will learn to spot a potentially biased science.
+You will also learn how to tell the difference between actual science and a personal opinion of a scientist.

 Exploring only one aspect of a subject as per vested interests

 When I was studying for my Biology degree, I had to complete a dissertation.
 My task was to determine whether a certain compound extracted from garlic can be used as a pesticide against slugs.
 In my planning, I came up with two experiments.

 In the first one, I have split the slugs into two groups.
 For the control group, a piece of cardboard was dipped into distilled water and the slugs were touched with it.
 The same happened to the treatment group, but this time, the cardboard was dipped into garlic solution.